 - IPVanish – Good option for beginners

 NordVPN is the best VPN service for a number of reasons.
 They continue to prove themselves as a trustworthy provider for those seeking private global connectivity year after year – most recently introducing new 10Gbps servers to improve speed.
-NordVPN is also one of the best priced providers coming in at under $5/mo.
-In our NordVPN review, we like their ease-of-use and compatibility with most platforms – including Android, Windows, and Mac.
+NordVPN is also one of the best-priced providers coming in at under $5/mo.
+In our NordVPN review, we like their ease of use and compatibility with most platforms – including Android, Windows, and Mac.

-Surfshark is a “no-log” VPN provider that has quickly gained popularity around the world thanks to their low price (starting at $2.49/mo!).
+Surfshark is a “no-log” VPN provider that has quickly gained popularity around the world thanks to its low price (starting at $2.49/mo!).
 Surfshark has a smaller network than more established VPNs but they bundle in a number of top-notch features which makes them a provider worth considering.
 In our Surfshark review, we like that obfuscation is included which means that your ISP (or anyone else, for that matter) cannot tell that you’re using their VPN.

-ExpressVPN has a strict no-log policy, and has been considered to be one of the best VPNs for a number of years.
+ExpressVPN has a strict no-log policy and has been considered to be one of the best VPNs for a number of years.
 While increased security can result in slower speeds, they have received praise from a number of tech reviewers – including CNET.
 We like that ExpressVPN accepts over 15 different payment methods – including Bitcoin.

-Hotspot Shield is known for their free VPN but they also offer a compelling premium plan that comes with an industry leading 45 day money back guarantee.
+Hotspot Shield is known for their free VPN but they also offer a compelling premium plan that comes with an industry-leading 45-day money-back guarantee.
 They have had some security concerns over the years, but that doesn’t seem to be much of an issue these days.
 If you’re looking for a streaming video VPN for Netflix or Disney+, you’ll like to know that Hotspot Shield Premium is one of the fastest options on the market.

 How does a VPN work?

-When enabled, good VPNs also hides your IP address by changing it to an IP of one of their servers.
+When enabled, good VPNs also hide your IP address by changing it to an IP of one of their servers.
 For example, if you browse the Internet from the US but use a Japanese server, your IP address location will also change to somewhere in Japan.
-This means that others will be unable to track you, unless of course, you are logged into sites like YouTube or Google.
+This means that others will be unable to track you unless of course, you are logged into sites like YouTube or Google.